SSL Security Error

 "Security Error: Server Certificate Expired" occurs if the certificate expiration date is later than your system date.
 This may be caused by your system having the incorrect time (perhaps you are traveling and are in a different time zone) , or the certificate is too old (it expired).

 In both cases, you need to decide whether or not you think you are actually connected to whatever you tried to connect to.
-Usually the error is due to somebody being too cheap to replace a SSL certificate when they change domains, or an error (installed the wrong SSL certificate when they replaced a expired certificate).
-But it could also be due to somebody trying to capture your username/password when you login, or your credit card number when you buy something on a web site.
+Usually it is due to an oversight or an error (an admin installed the wrong SSL certificate when they replaced a expired certificate) and it gets fixed in a couple of days.
+Sometimes it is due to somebody being too cheap to replace a SSL certificate when they change domains.
+Unfortunately it could also be due to somebody trying to capture your username/password when you login, or your credit card number when you buy something on a web site.

 If you decide its nothing to worry about, check the checkbox to create a security exception so that it stops warning you.
 Obsolete versions may not support adding a security exception.
 In that case install the Remember Mismatched Domains extension for Firefox, Thunderbird 2.x, or SeaMonkey.
 It adds a "Don’t warn me again about this certificate for this domain" checkbox to the Domain Name Mismatch and Server Certificate Expired warning windows.

 If you get an error message about the certificate is not trusted because the issuer certificate is unknown it is complaining that it can't find the Certificate Authority (CA) certificate for that SSL certificate.
 Press the View Certificate button, look at the certificate, and find out who who is the Certificate Authority by looking at the Organization listed in Issued By.